- If the PIN is not working in Windows 10, that can be caused by a whole set of issues, including an incorrect PIN.

-    After creating a new PIN the problem should be completely resolved.
+After creating a new PIN, the problem should be resolved entirely.

-- Open the Settings app and navigate to Accounts section.
+- Open Settings by pressing Windows + I and navigate to the Accounts section.

-- Navigate to Sign-in options in the left pane.
-Scroll down to the PIN section and click on I forgot my PIN.
+- Navigate to the Sign-in options in the left pane.
+Please scroll down to the PIN section and click on I forgot my PIN.

-- Confirmation message will appear.
+- A confirmation message will appear.
 Click on Continue.

 - Now enter a new PIN and click on OK.

-Now you just have to recreate your PIN by following the steps from Solution 2.
-After doing that, the problem should be resolved and your PIN will start working.
+You must recreate your PIN by following the steps from Solution 3.
+After that, the problem should be resolved, and your PIN will start working.

 - Open the Start Menu, click the Power icon, press and hold the Shift key and choose Restart from the menu.

-- List of options will now appear.
-Click on Troubleshoot > Advanced options.
+- A list of options will now appear.
+First, click on Troubleshoot, followed by Advanced options.

 - Click on Go back to the previous build and choose your administrator account.
 If required, enter your administrator password.

 - The process will now start.
-Keep in mind that this can take a couple of hours to complete, so be sure not to interrupt the process.
+Remember that this can take a couple of hours to complete, so be sure not to interrupt the process.

-- Click on Sign in with a local account instead.
+- Click Sign in with a local account instead.

 - Enter the desired name for the new account and click on Next.